Cadbury: India

 In 1948, Cadbury India began its operations in India by importing chocolates.
 On 19 July 1948, Cadbury was incorporated in India.
-It now has manufacturing facilities in Thane, Induri (Pune) and Malanpur (Gwalior), Hyderabad, Bangalore and Baddi (Himachal Pradesh) and sales offices in New Delhi, Mumbai, Kolkata and Chennai.
+It now has manufacturing facilities in Thane, Induri (Pune) and Malanpur (Bhind), Hyderabad, Bangalore and Baddi (Himachal Pradesh) and sales offices in New Delhi, Mumbai, Kolkata and Chennai.
 The corporate head office is in Mumbai.
 The head office is presently situated at Pedder Road, Mumbai, under the name of "Cadbury House".
-This monumental structure at Pedder Road has been a landmark for the citizens of Mumbai since its creation.
 Since 1965 Cadbury has also pioneered the development of cocoa cultivation in India.
 For over two decades, Cadbury has worked with the Kerala Agricultural University to undertake cocoa research.

 Currently, Cadbury India operates in five categories – Chocolate confectionery, Beverages, Biscuits, Gum and Candy.
 Its products include Cadbury Dairy Milk, Dairy Milk Silk, Bournville, Temptations, Perk, Eclairs, Bournvita, Celebrations, Gems, Bubbaloo, Cadbury Dairy Milk Shots, Halls, Bilkul, Tang, and Oreo.

-It is the market leader in the chocolate confectionery business with a market share of over 70%.
+It is the Indian market leader in the chocolate confectionery business with a market share of over 70%.
 On 21 April 2014, Cadbury India changed its name to Mondelez India Foods Limited.
 In 2017, Cadbury/Mondelez agreed to pay a $13 million FCPA penalty for making illicit payments to government officials to obtain licences and approvals to build a factory in Baddi.

-As part of Cadbury's efforts to innovate and its focus on experiential marketing, Cadbury recently opened "The Purple Room".
-The room is located at the newly inaugurated Jio World Drive (JWD) Mall in Bandra Kurla Complex, Mumbai, inside the superstore – Freshpik.
-It is home the world's first customer facing 3D Cadbury chocolate printer and aims to offer a premium chocolate experience.
-The store offers 28 chocolate designs in 3D, including all alphabets for a personalised and unique experience, available for a limited time.

 Issues

-In 2003, Businessworld in India reported there were ‘Insects found in Cadbury’s chocolates’.
+In 2003, Businessworld in India reported there were 'Insects found in Cadbury's chocolates'.
 In 2021, Central Bureau of Investigation (CBI) carried out raids in Haryana and Himachal on Cadbury India Ltd premises.
 CBI filed FIR against Cadbury for corruption in connection with obtaining Himachal factory licence.
 CBI said Cadbury allegedly conspired with central excise officials between 2009 and 2011 and availed excise benefits to the tune of Rs 241 crore for its new unit in Himachal Pradesh.